-Patient Characteristics Guidance Risk Factors and Other Criteria Testing Recommendations Symptoms of acute respiratory infection and requires admission Yes Symptoms of acute respiratory infection and does NOT require admission Special populations: Age \geq 65, hemodialysis, homeless or congregant living, healthcare workers, or immunocompromised Clinical Judgment Note: Treat and release to a skilled nursing facility (SNF) does not require testing.
-Admission that is asymptomatic for COVID-19 All inpatient admissions without a past positive history Yes Asymptomatic admission with history of COVID-19 within the past 90 days without subsequent COVID-19 negative test seen in the Emergency Department and admitted to an inpatient unit Immunocompromised >10 days and ≤ 20 days since initial positive and afebrile for 24 hours: Two consecutive negative tests 0 ~4 hours apart. > 20 days since initial positive: No repeat testing and no precautions.
-Note: An asymptomatic patient with a reported positive result beyond 20 days does not require precautions or contact tracing.
-Note: Severely immunocompromised patients may remain infectious for more than 20 days Not-immunocompromised ≤ 10 days of initial positive: Two consecutive negative tests 0 ~4 hours apart > 10 days of initial positive: No repeat testing and no precautions Note: An asymptomatic patient with a reported positive result beyond 10 days does not require precautions or contact tracing.
-Positive COVID-19 PCR test result and Positive serology for COVID-19 antibody with no signs or symptoms of COVID-19, i.e., fever, cough, shortness of breath, etc. Case to be reviewed by Infection Prevention, and if indicate, Infectious Disease to determine the need for Airborne and Contact Precautions.
+Patient Characteristics Risk Factors and Other Criteria Testing Recommendations Guidance Symptoms of acute respiratoryinfection and requires admission Yes Symptoms of acute respiratoryinfection and does NOT require admission Special populations: Age \geq 65, hemodialysis, homeless or congregant living, healthcare workers, or immunocompromised Clinical Judgment Note: Testing based on clinical judgement.
+Asymptomatic admission for COVID-19 All inpatient admissions without a past positive history Yes Asymptomatic admission withhistory of COVID-19 within the past 90 days without subsequent COVID-19 negative test seen in the Emergency Department and admitted to an inpatient unit Immunocompromised >10 days and ≤ 20 days since initial positive and afebrile for 24hours: Two consecutive negative tests 0 ~4 hours apart. > 20 days since initial positive: No repeat testing and no precautions.
+Note: An asymptomatic patient with areported positive result beyond 20 days does not require precautions or contact tracing.
+Note: Severely immunocompromised patients may remain infectious for more than 20 days.
+If there are ongoing COVID-19 symptoms or patient is severely immunocompromised (e.g., received a stem cell transplant within 1 year or has acute leukemia on induction or consolidation chemotherapy), a test based strategy should be considered after consultation with infectious diseases.
+Not-immunocompromised ≤ 10 days of initial positive: Two consecutive negative tests 0 ~4 hours apart > 10 days of initial positive: No repeat testing and no precautions Note: An asymptomatic patient with a reported positive result beyond 10 days does not require precautions or contact tracing.
+Positive COVID-19 PCR test result and Positive serology for COVID-19 antibody with no signs or symptoms of COVID-19, i.e., fever, cough, shortnessof breath, etc. Case to be reviewed by Infection Prevention, and if indicated, Infectious Disease to determine theneed for Airborne and Contact Precautions.

-Patient Characteristics Guidance (Continued) Risk Factors and Other Criteria Testing Recommendations Symptomatic admission with history of a positive COVID- 19 test result History of a positive COVID-19 and presenting with new fever >38.3 with signs and symptoms consistent with COVID-19 Test patient if ≥ 90 days since onset of symptoms.
+Patient Characteristics Guidance (Continued) Risk Factors and Other Criteria Testing Recommendations Symptomatic admission with history of a positive COVID-19 test result History of a positive COVID-19 and presenting with new fever >38.3 withsigns and symptoms consistent with COVID-19 Test patient if ≥ 90 days since onset of symptoms.
 Testing is not recommended, if patient is tested < 90 days and is positive discussion with the Medical Team, Infectious Disease, and Infection Prevention before discontinuing precautions.
-Note: Reinfection may occur prior to 90 days and should be reviewed on a case, by case basis.
-Intra-facility transfer One test during the current admission and if positive follow management as outlined above No repeat testing, exception hospital transfers to a psychiatric setting, refer to VII below.
+Note: Reinfection may occur prior to 90 days and should be reviewed on acase, by case basis.
+Intra-facility transfer One test during the current admission and if positive follow management as outlined above No repeat testing, exception hospital transfers to a psychiatric setting, refer toVII below.
 One test obtained within 48 hours prior to transfer.
 The patient will be sent to the appropriate facility based on results.

-The following are the most common immunocompromising that would require Airborne and Contact Precautions until day 22:
+^{}The following are the most common immunocompromising that would require Airborne and Contact Precautions until day 22: